thangckt/thangckt.github.io/docs/cluster/compiling/conda_manager_packages.md

 !!! note

     - higher python (>3.9.2) require newer GLIBC, and have many conflicts. avoid `--update-specs`
     - `ucx=1.14` does not recognize Infiniband, use `ucx=1.13`, check `ucx_info -d | grep Transport`.
 But infiniband may only work with ucx=1.9, and need to down openmpi=4.1.1.
-But gpaw conda only recognize openmpi=4.1.5, then may need pip install.
+But gpaw conda only recognize openmpi=4.1.5, then may need `pip install` to install from source (need gcc, gxx).
     - `libffi=3.3` to avoid higher GLIBC
     - system UCX=1.6 (not work),